dbt-labs/dbt-proserv/README.md

-# BigQuery dbt Demo Project
+# dbt Proserv Analytics Project

+This repository is a public-facing repository for the dbt Proserv team to share resources.